simgenurcankaya/Network_TP1/README.md

 #f = open("expConf3.txt","a")
 ```

-For experiments 2 and 3 please follow the steps above by changing exp1 to exp2 and exp3 accordingly
+For experiments 2 and 3 please follow the steps above by changing exp1 to exp2 and exp3 accordingly.
-## Contributing
-Simge Nur Çankaya and Muhammed Süha Demirel